 “Reaching Deaf and hearing souls for Christ and nurturing them in the Word of Life, equipping them with the spiritual tools they will need as they go out and reach others.”

 We serve a great God!
 He reigns over all, and he loves all men, not willing that any should perish.
-I’m headed back to Peru, South America, where I’ve already served as a missionary for a year and a half, to preach the Gospel, disciple new believers, and invest in the lives of others who will do the same.
+We are serving in Peru, South America, where I have been serving for most of my life, first as a missionary kid, then as an intern and now as a veteran missionary, to preach the Gospel, disciple new believers, and invest in the lives of others who will do the same.

 A missionary goes not to a place, but to a people, and my particular focus is on a little-reached group of people who cannot hear the Gospel… in fact, they can’t hear anything at all.
-I’m called to reach and teach both the hearing and the Deaf.
+I’m called to reach and teach the Deaf.

 Ministry Principles and Goals